 While I enjoyed the Christmas morning feeling of unboxing new clothing, I found the experience at times to be underwhelming, and their items tend to be fairly expensive.
 You’re paying full price for the convenience and privilege of discovering new brands.

-(To learn more about my experience, see my in-depth review of Stitch Fix and discover why I returned everything in the box.)
+(To learn more about my experience, see my in-depth review of Stitch Fix and discover why I returned everything in the box.
+Twice.)

 Companies like Stitch Fix

 If you like the idea behind Stitch Fix but are looking for alternatives, keep reading.
-There are a number of companies like Stitch Fix who serve up personalized selections of clothing to try on at home.
+There are a number of companies like Stitch Fix who serve up personalized selections of clothing to try on at home via online personal stylists.

-Nordstrom’s Trunk Club is a company like Stitch Fix in that it also offers a curated selection of clothing for men or women.
+Nordstrom’s Trunk Club is a company like Stitch Fix in that it also offers a selection of clothing for men or women curated by an online personal stylist.
 The goal is for Trunk Club’s customized box of clothing, aka “Trunk,” to match your personal style and fit preferences.

 Joanna Van Vleck and Brian Spaly founded Trunk Club, which began life in 2009.
 Nordstrom acquired Trunk Club in 2014 for $350 million.
 The company has had its ups-and-downs, as Nordstrom wrote down the value of its acquisition by $197 million in 2016 and, as Stephen Garner of MR Magazine chronicles, shuttered all free-standing Trunk Club Clubhouses in 2020.